Divyasri199/Implementing-Azure-HPC/README.md

 The az-hop solution provides pre-configured Packer configuration files that can be used to build custom images.
 The utility script **./packer/build_image.sh** performs the build process and stores the resulting images in the Shared Image Gallery included in the deployed infrastructure.

-1. On the lab computer, in the browser window displaying the Azure portal, within the SSH session to the Azure VM, run the following commands to build a custom image based on the **azhop-centos79-v2-rdma-gpgpu.json** configuration file.
+1. Within the SSH session to the Azure VM, run the following commands to build a custom image based on the **azhop-centos79-v2-rdma-gpgpu.json** configuration file.

    > **Note**: The image creation process based on the **azhop-centos79-v2-rdma-gpgpu.json** configuration file relies on a **Standard_d8s_v3** SKU Azure VM.